I came here for the Paul Hobbs Crossbarn.

 Pleasantly surprised.
 Plum, some cedar, oak, and tannins make for a wonderful balanced medium to full bodied red blend. — 2 years ago

 Very plum on the nose.
 On the palate I get lots and lots of berry.
 Maybe a tad of leather midway through, with plum and a bit of (vanilla maybe?) on the aftertaste.
 Not tannic whatsoever.
 A good wine.
 But not worth the price or too dissimilar from the regular label Josh Cab.
 Edit: I’ve allowed it to open up a little and I’m getting wonderful pepper notes.
-Vastly improved from first corkage. — a year ago
+Vastly improved from first corkage. — 2 years ago

 Decent.
 Bit of a leathery nose upon first corking.
 This gives way to chocolate nose, and also immediately on the palate.
 This rounds out to berry, plum on the back of the tongue.
 Definitely doesn't linger around long.
 Thin. — 2 years ago